ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - b - (NEW) Mongoose - Introduction.md

 - This exercise uses a DB on MongoDB Atlas, so that students get some initial data.
 - To test if the DB is up, connect on Compass ("mongodb+srv://bob:supersecretpassword@cluster0.tiknp.mongodb.net/ih-exercise-mongoose-methods")
 - If the DB is down, students can connect to a local DB (e.g. "mongodb://127.0.0.1:27017/ih-exercise-mongoose-methods"), but they'll need to create some initial data.

+@todo:
+- create a cron job / monitor to keep the DB alive.

 -->